asidko/streamdock/README.md

 # <img height="100px" src="./images/logo.png" />
 ## 📺 A Web-IPTV Player
 > [!WARNING]
 > Streamdock is still in its early stages.
 I've received a lot of valuable feedback, most of which highlights that certain codecs aren't running.
-Because of this, I’ve decided to implement transcoding (along with hardware acceleration) in future builds.
+Because of this, I've decided to implement transcoding (along with hardware acceleration) in future builds.
 Thank you for your patience.

 ![screenshot](https://github.com/Limmer55/streamdock/blob/main/images/Screenshot1.png?raw=true)